 Below are some of the best Data visualization tools used by various enterprises around the globe:

+• Tableau: Tableau is one of the top BI tools used by various organizations for data analysis, visualization, report generation, and publication.
+It has a simple and easy-to-use interface that allows the users to connect, clean, and transform the raw data into meaningful insights.
 Tableau can connect with both On-premise and On-cloud data sources such as Excel Spreadsheets, CSV files, Open Database Connectivity(ODBC), Oracle, Azure, Google BigQuery, etc. Tableau is used by many companies for tasks such as sales data analysis, consumer segmenting, tracking budget expenses, customer behavior analysis, categorizing data, predictive modeling, etc.

 • Excel: Excel is a popular spreadsheet application that carries some of the best visualization tools under its hood.
 A skilled professional can perform complex calculations and data visualization in Excel.

-For internal use, Excel can be used to quickly explore the information stored in the spreadsheets and visualize it in the form of charts and graphs.
+For internal use, Excel can be used to quickly explore the information stored in spreadsheets and visualize it in the form of charts and graphs.
 However, it is limited in terms of data connectivity and graphics used to create professional reports and dashboards.

 Power BI uses AI tools such as Power Query and Power Q&A that allow the user to visualize raw information and create highly customized reports.
-Even non-technical users can use Power BI to find the hidden patterns in the business data.
-There are various differences between Power BI and Tableau.
+Even non-technical users can use Power BI to find hidden patterns in business data.
+There are differences between Power BI and Tableau.
 Like Power BI has Regular charts, graphs, and maps whereas Tableau supports any kind of charts, bars, and graphs.

 • Domo: Domo is a cloud-based BI platform that allows the business to perform data analytics and make data-driven decisions for better performance.
 Domo’s business cloud is an open-source platform that connects the user with varied sources of both structured and unstructured data.